chenmc1/codonPreference/README.md

   some proper pipeline.
 Otherwise you can jump to next step directly.
 - Prepare your_organism_cds.fasta files using "transdecoder" or other similar CDS estimating packages.
 - Run the codonCount.py script, see the usage manual below.
-- Collect your codon count result.
+- Collect your codon count result for downstream analysis.
 ##
-Dependencies and requirements
+Dependencies and Requirements:
 ###
 - python 2.x/3.x
 - BioPython v1.64 above